-"These veterans see that they are the guardians of this memorial - it's there for them and the community, and they're very committed to looking after it," Ian says.
+"These veterans see that they are the guardians of this memorial - it's there for them and the community, and they're very committed to looking after it," lan says.

 Sunshine Coast and Regional District RSL is extremely grateful to Covey Engineering, Mansell Concreting and Cam Crossley for their support and contribution to the cenotaph.
-Special thanks are also extended to the Department of Veterans' Affairs, the Federal Minister for Fairfax Ted O'Brien MP, Sunshine Coast Council and Mayor Mark Jamison, Ward 9 Sunshine Coast Councillor Maria Suarez, and the Bli Bli Progress Community Association for their support in bringing the Bli Bli Avenue of Honour to life, ⊷
+Special thanks are also extended to the Department of Veterans' Affairs, the Federal Minister for Fairfax Ted O'Brien MP, Sunshine Coast Council and Mayor Mark Jamison, Ward 9 Sunshine Coast Councillor Maria Suarez, and the Bli Bli Progress Community Association for their support in bringing the Bli Bli Avenue of Honour to life, 1← rom our team on the ground in the centres and online, delivering social connection activities and clinical services, to our head office and leadership team, everyone's passion to support the Defence community has inspired me every day since joining Mates 4 Mates.